scottfultz/cartographer/REMAINING_TEST_FAILURES.md

 ---

-### 4. test/smoke/accessibility-integration.test.ts (1 failure)
+### 3. test/smoke/accessibility-integration.test.ts (1 failure)
 **Test:** "crawl with accessibility should write accessibility stream and enrich manifest"

-**Likely Issue:** Full-mode crawl required for accessibility data.
-Test may need specific seed URLs that trigger accessibility extraction.
+**Error:** `TypeError: readManifest is not a function` (line 35)

+**Likely Issue:** Import/export mismatch for readManifest utility function.

 **Next Steps:**
+- Check import statement in test file
-- Verify mode=full is being used
+- Verify readManifest is exported from correct module
-- Check if accessibility data is actually extracted
-- Ensure accessibility/ part is written to archive
+- Update import path if module structure changed

 ---

-### 5. test/smoke/atlas-sdk-integration.test.ts (1 failure)
+### 4. test/smoke/atlas-sdk-integration.test.ts (1 failure)
 **Test:** "Atlas SDK can read engine output"

+**Error:** `expected false to be truthy` - accessibility dataset missing (line 37)

 **Likely Issue:** Test creates archive with engine, then tries to read with SDK.
-May need proper finalization or archive structure validation.
+Accessibility data may not be written in test mode.

 **Next Steps:**
 - Verify archive finalization completes before SDK read